vyfor/cord.nvim/.github/wiki/Assets.md

 }
 ```

-Here, `"key"` is the identifier for the asset, and `"value"` can be either a simple string for the icon name or a table for more detailed asset options.
+Here, `"key"` is the identifier for the asset, and `"value"` can be either a simple string for the asset icon or a table for more detailed asset options.

-## 🔑 Asset Keys: Identifying What to Customize
+## 🔑 Asset Keys

 The `key` in your asset configuration determines what type of file or context the custom asset will apply to.
 You can use the following key types: